dubemdaniel/Javascript-Variables-TW/README.md

 functions can also be stored in a variable objects are also stored in a variable
-Variable can be declared using const, let and var
+Variable can be declared using const, let and var Variables are used almost everywhere on our codebase